The absolute best dinner rolls you’ll ever make! Super soft and fluffy with amazing flavor. Easily made with just 7

 - Use a dough hook.
-When making the dough, you can use a dough hook with a mixer or a dough hook to whisk together the dough.
+When making the dough, you can use a dough hook with a mixer or a dough whisk to whisk together the dough.

 - Let dough rise.
 Make sure to place the bowl in a warm spot to rise.
 You can also place on top of a heading pad.
 Another way to help the dough rise is to turn the oven to 100°F and then turn off.
 Then place the bowl inside the oven and allow to rise there.

 - Use foil if browning too fast.
 Tent with foil if the rolls are starting to brown too fast.